 It’s not the best look, and users are going to have a hard time remembering it.- It might not fit on a business card, either.

 Whereas with our short name, Tillison, Google can create a much shorter URL, which now displays as g.page/tillison.

 This can be put on business cards and shared on social media to generate more traffic to your listing and, as previously mentioned, get more reviews.

 To get a short name, go to the info tab on the Google My Business dashboard and click on the @ sign.
 This will then bring up the box below.

 In its constant effort to connect a business with its customers, Google has added a messaging service.
 Customers can make enquiries about your product or service directly from your Google My Business listing.
-Messages will appear in a messages app that you will have to download.
 This element on Google My Business will help you to connect with your consumers at a much faster pace while also creating a more human relationship.

 Your response time is recorded by Google to give users an estimate of how long you take to get back to people.
 You may have noticed it already – “Typically responds in a day”.
 To give a good impression and encourage users to get in contact, respond as promptly as you can.

 Everyone loves a discount!
 This is a great incentive to get people following the business, and make their posts and visibility stronger.

 Welcome offers give way for businesses to reward those who follow their page with a special discount or coupon.
 It’s also a great way to gain repeat customers as your listing followers will be notified every time you put up a new special offer.
 Discounts and coupons are saved in the user’s Offers folder.

 It’s important to know how users interact with your listing.
 Google My Business Insights allows you to do just that.
 There is so much information and data at your fingertips here, which includes: